 Visa Requirements and Living in Australia

-The Australian Government, Department Immigration and Citizenship Living in Australia web pages contain information and publications about life in Australia, and links to government settlement services including help learning English.
+The Australian Government, Department Immigration and Border Protection Living in Australia web pages contain information and publications about life in Australia, and links to government settlement services including help learning English.
 These pages also provide information about Australian values and the cultural diversity of Australia’s people.
 Study Gold Coast is also a useful website www.studygoldcoast.org.au for students considering study here.

 The ESOS Framework